 Why does it always have to be a child?
 Lightsong thought uncomfortably.

 Llarimar and the servants waited quietly.
 Lightsong stepped forward, and the little girl glanced to the side, where a couple of priests stood in red and gold robes.
 They nodded encouragingly.
-She looked back toward him, still obviously nervous.
+She looked back toward Lightsong, still obviously nervous.

 “Here now,” Lightsong said, trying to sound encouraging.
 “There’s nothing to fear.”

-And yet, the girl trembled as she waited.
+And yet, the girl trembled.
 Lecture after lecture--delivered by Llarimar, who had claimed that they were not lectures, for one did not lecture Gods--drifted into Lightsong’s head.
-They taught that there was nothing to fear from the Returned Gods of the Hallendren.
-That they were a blessing, providing visions of the future, not to mention leadership and wisdom.
+They taught that there was nothing to fear from the Returned Gods of the Hallandren.
+That they were a blessing, providing visions of the future, as well as leadership and wisdom.
 All they needed to subsist was one thing.

 Breath.

 Lightsong hesitated, but his weakness was coming to a head.
 He felt slightly dizzy.
-Cursing himself quietly, he reached forward, taking the girl’s face in his oversized hand.
+Cursing himself quietly, he knelt down on one knee, taking the girl’s face in his oversized hands.

 She began to cry, but she said the words, clear and distinct as she had been taught.
 “My life to yours.
 My breath become yours.”

 Her Chromatic Breath flowed out, puffing in the air.
-It traveled along Lightsong’s arm--the touch was nessissary--and as it reached him, he drew it in.
-His weakness vanished, the dizziness of mind gone, replaced with crisp clarity.
+It traveled along Lightsong’s arm--the touch was necessary--and as it reached him, he drew it in.
+His weakness vanished, the dizziness, replaced with crisp clarity.
 He felt invigorated, revitalized, alive.

 The girl grew dull.
-Color around her faded slightly, though this was very difficult to tell in the face of Lightsong’s brilliant aura.
-Her brown hair lost some of its luster, her cheeks more bland.
+The color of her face and eyes faded slightly, though the change was very difficult to see because of Lightsong’s brilliant aura.
+Her brown hair lost some of its luster, her cheeks became more bland.

 It’s nothing, he thought.
 It doesn’t mean anything.
 Most people say they can’t even notice that their Breath is gone.
 She’ll live a full life.
 Happy.
 Her family well paid for her sacrifice.

-And Lightsong would live another day.
+And Lightsong would live for another week.
 His aura didn’t grow stronger with each Breath he took in.
-That was another difference between a Returned and an Awakener--who were sometimes regarded as inferior, man-made approximations of the Returned.
+That was another difference between a Returned and an Awakener.
+The latter were sometimes regarded as inferior, man-made approximations of the Returned.

-Yet, without a new Breath each day, Lightsong would die.
-Most Returned only lived a week past the day when they came back to life--yet, with only one Breath a day to feed them, they could continue on, ageless, with perfect bodies and minds that saw visions at night.
-Hence the Court of the Gods, filled with its palaces, where a God could be nurtured, protected, and--most importantly--fed.
+Yet, without a new Breath each week, Lightsong would die.
+Most Returned only lived eight days past the one when they came back to life.
+Yet, with only one Breath a week to feed them, they could continue on, ageless, with perfect bodies and minds.
+They would continue, seeing visions at night, supposedly able to provide divinations of the future.
+Hence the Court of the Gods, filled with its palaces, where Gods could be nurtured, protected, and--most importantly--fed.

 Priests scuttled forward to lead the girl out of the room.
 It is nothing to her, Lightsong told himself again.
 Nothing at all. . . .

-And yet, as she glanced at him before she was drawn away, he could see that some of the twinkle was gone from her eyes.
+And yet, as she glanced at him before she was drawn away, he could see that the twinkle was gone from her eyes.
 She had become a Drab.
 A Dull, or a Faded One.
 A person without Breath.
 It would never grow back.

 The priests took her away.
-Lightsong turned back to his high priest, feeling guilty in his sudden energy and power.
+Lightsong turned back to his high priest, feeling guilty at his sudden energy and power.
 “All right,” he said.
 “Let’s see the Offerings.”

 Llarimar raised an eyebrow over his bespectacled eyes.
 “You’re accommodating all of a sudden.”